Joanna Weale

 Joanna Weale (born 1975) is a Welsh international lawn and indoor bowler.

+Bowls career

-She won a bronze medal in the pairs with Anwen Butten at the 2002 Commonwealth Games in Manchester.
+Weale won a bronze medal in the pairs with Anwen Butten at the 2002 Commonwealth Games in Manchester.

 She bowls for the Llandrindod Wells Bowling Club and is part of a famous Welsh bowling family.
 She is married to former Welsh national champion Brian Weale and is the sister-in-law to former national champions David, Stuart and Robert (a former World champion).